joshmu/periscope/README.md

 * `rgMenuActions`: Create menu items which can be selected prior to any query, these items will be added to the ripgrep command to generate the results.
 Eg: Add  `{ label: "JS/TS", value: "--type-add 'jsts:*.{js|ts|tsx|jsx}' -t jsts" },` as a menu option to only show js & ts files in the results.
 * `startFolderDisplayDepth`: The folder depth to display in the results before '...'.
 * `endFolderDisplayDepth`: The folder depth to display in the results after '...'.
+* `alwaysShowRgMenuActions`: If true, then open rg menu actions every time the search is invoked.
+* `gotoRgMenuActionsPrefix`: If the query starts with this prefix, then open rg menu actions.
 * `enableGotoNativeSearch`: If true, then swap to native vscode search if the custom suffix is entered using the current query.
 * `gotoNativeSearchSuffix`: If the query ends with this suffix, then swap to the native search with the query applied.
 * `peekBorderColor`: Change the peek color ('white', '#FFF' '#FFFFFFF', 'rgb(255,255,255)','rgba(255, 255, 255.
 0.5) )